Crypto Overview in Hungary

 Banking Relationships

-Notable developments include Wise becoming the first fintech in the EU to obtain an MNB settlement account, allowing participation in Hungary’s instant payments system without an intermediary bank.
-This marked a significant shift in financial infrastructure accessibility.
-However, other major platforms have taken more cautious approaches, with some pausing trading services while maintaining deposit and withdrawal capabilities.
+Wise became the first fintech in the EU to obtain an MNB settlement account, enabling direct participation in Hungary’s instant payments system without an intermediary bank, marking a notable expansion of financial infrastructure access for non-bank entities.

 Licensing Requirements